 Read our two most recent peer-reviewed journal articles:

-If, after that, you’re excited to work in a small, committed team of kind people, doing work that can make a difference to the world, contact us, telling us about yourself, why you want to join the team, and when you are available.
+If, after that, you’re excited to work in a small, committed team of kind people, doing work that can make a difference to the world, email internship orientation coordinator Julia Matsuda (julia.matsuda at rightstracker.org) telling us about yourself, why you want to join the team, and when you are available.
+Please include a CV/resume and transcript or list of grades if you are a student.

 Thanks for your interest in HRMI.
 To explore our human rights scores, please visit our Rights Tracker, where you can find data by country, right, or people group.
 If you find our work useful, you may like to support us on Patreon.